 However, with this headphone, you can’t customize the degree of noise cancelation you need, even though you can control the music itself by pairing it with your smartphone.
 With the noise cancelation feature, this headphone has a battery life of 20 hours.
 However, once the battery is dead, you can continue using it as an ordinary headphone without noise cancelation.

-If you want an affordable wireless noise canceling headphone that provides decent sound quality and comfort without draining your savings, you can go for Plantronics BackBeat PRO 2.
+If you want an affordable wireless noise cancelling headphone that provides decent sound quality and comfort without draining your savings, you can go for Plantronics BackBeat PRO 2.

-This headphone also allows various different noise canceling settings and ambient awareness features.
-As such, you can customize the noise canceling however you like.
+This noise cancelling headphone also allows various different noise cancelling settings and ambient awareness features.
+As such, you can customize the noise cancelling however you like.
 If you’re at a beach and want to tune out every single little sound, you can do that.
 If you’re at an airport and want to be able to listen to the announcements, you can do that as well.
 You have complete control.